 Solarizing your Ride – the sun is not just for vitamin D

 And some world firsts and specials for the Bike Friday community:

-Now you Can Take it With You – flying with an electric assist bicycle batteries that can fly legally
+Now You Can Take it With You – flying with an electric assist bicycle battery that can fly legally

 Electrify your Bike Friday – I can show you how

 Better than an Electric Car – a 150% solution at a 95% discount, Dare you not to Grin!